sasilver75/obsidian/Tim Dettmers.md

 "Dyslexics like me are known for having bad working memory.
 I'm in the bottom 5% for working memory related to symbols..."

+"Quantization is kind of solved.
+We need to move on to different problems (is an 8bit-16bit person)"

 ![[Pasted image 20240519005803.png|150]]